 - Zero waste resources include the Zero Waste Network and TRUE Zero Waste Certification.

-- Sustainable Packaging Coalition - industry working group focused on more sustainable packaging.
+- Sustainable Packaging Coalition is an industry working group focused on more sustainable packaging.

 - Resources related to food waste include ReFED and Further with Food.

 Summary of consumer bag legislation by state and local jurisdictions, including bans, fees, and specifications for different kinds of allowable bags.